 - Low or inappropriate quality of hosting solutions

 What about the solutions?
-So far, we’ve only heard about the problems, causes and consequences of slow speed sites.
-Are there any tools we can use to deal with these problems?
+So far, we’ve only heard about the problems, causes and consequences of slow websites.
+Are there any tools we can use to deal with the problems?

-It’s a good thing to know that there’s more than one option available to avoid the low conversion rate, poor user experience or higher bounce rates as the unavoidable downsides of slow responding websites.
-Let’s begin with the open source provided by Google – Webpage Test.
-Besides being an open source solution, this tool is free and very simple to use.
+The unavoidable consequences of slow responding websites.
+Let’s begin with the open source provided by Google – Web Page Test.
+Besides being an open source solution, this tool is free and easy to use.

-PageSpeed Insights is also a Google’s tool, which can help you a lot to make responsive web pages on all available devices.
+PageSpeed Insights is also a Google tool, which can help you make responsive web pages on all available devices.

 You don’t have to compromise on your site’s slow speed issues.
-One thing almost goes without saying and that’s you need professionals to quickly and efficiently improve your site’s speed.
-Running a painfully slow website can be both embarrassing and costly for your business.
-You can quickly change your situation with a professional help and assistance.
+If one thing goes without saying, you need professionals to improve your site’s speed, they're both quick and efficient.
+Running a painfully slow website is embarrassing and expensive.
+You can change your situation with professional assistance.